heykapil/drive/README.md

 ### Prerequisites
 - Node.js (recommend version ≥ 16)
-- Access to one or more S3-compatible buckets (AWS S3, Cloudflare R2, Tebi, etc.)
+- Access to one or more S3-compatible buckets (AWS S3, Cloudflare R2, Tebi, etc.) and Terabox accounts (email and password prefered, cookies can be used)
 - Database for metadata (PostgreSQL, MySQL, etc)
 - An authentication service set up (e.g., i am using `auth.kapil.app`)
 - Environment variables configured (see .env.example).